Incident Name: Station Fire, a 160,557 acre fire

 - Station Fire fallen firefighters to be honored in dedication ceremony

 LANCASTER, Calif.
 (KABC) -- Two California firefighters who lost their lives in the Station Fire are set to be honored Wednesday at a ceremony to dedicate a freeway interchange in Lancaster...
 More at the link.

-Contributors to this article: Gerald Meehan, Larry Tucker, LAC; Mellie; Chief JP Harris, Rob Morales and many in the wlf.com community
+Contributors to this article: Gerald Meehan, Larry Tucker, LAC; Mellie; Chief JP Harris, Rob Morales, Tim Stubbs (NMAirbear) and many others in the wlf.com community

 Please support the Wildland Firefighter Foundation